- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 You can visit the bridge to see the flower decorations from April to October.
 It’s a popular photography spot or great for simply enjoying views of Deerfield River.

-The island feels secluded since it’s only accessible by ferry, but it has lots of sights and things to do.
+This beautiful Massachusetts island feels secluded since it’s only accessible by ferry, but it has lots of sights and things to do.
 Visit the quaint town of Nantucket and explore the boutique shops lining the cobblestone streets or visit Brant Point Lighthouse, one of the three lighthouses on the island.

 Whaling has a long history in Nantucket.
 You can take a whale-watching cruise or visit the Whaling Museum.